allthingslinux/tux/docs/content/developer/concepts/core/permission-system.md

 ### Permission Ranks

 Permission ranks form a hierarchy from 0 (lowest) to 10 (highest).
 Each rank has a name and description.
-Default ranks (0-7) can be created using `/config ranks init`:
+Default ranks (0-7) can be created using `/config ranks init` or the configuration dashboard:

-- **Rank 0: Member** - Regular community member with standard access
+- **Rank 0: Member** - Regular community member with standard access to server features and commands
-- **Rank 1: Trusted** - Trusted community member
+- **Rank 1: Trusted** - Trusted community member who has proven themselves reliable and helpful
-- **Rank 2: Junior Moderator** - Entry-level moderation role
+- **Rank 2: Junior Moderator** - Entry-level moderation role for those learning and gaining experience
-- **Rank 3: Moderator** - Standard moderation permissions
+- **Rank 3: Moderator** - Experienced moderator responsible for maintaining order and community standards
-- **Rank 4: Senior Moderator** - Experienced moderators
+- **Rank 4: Senior Moderator** - Senior moderator with additional oversight responsibilities and leadership duties
-- **Rank 5: Administrator** - Administrative permissions
+- **Rank 5: Administrator** - Server administrator with broad management capabilities and configuration access
-- **Rank 6: Head Administrator** - High-level administrators with comprehensive oversight
+- **Rank 6: Head Administrator** - Head administrator with comprehensive server oversight and decision-making authority
-- **Rank 7: Server Owner** - Server owner (highest default rank)
+- **Rank 7: Server Owner** - Server owner with ultimate authority and complete control over all aspects

-Guilds can customize these ranks or add their own.
+Guilds can create additional custom ranks (8-10) for specialized roles.
 Higher ranks automatically have access to everything lower ranks can do.

 ### Role Assignments